-This is a landscape of experimental furniture I worked on in a team with 5 other students at the RCA (Corrine Bacon, Peter Marigold, Duncan Wilson, Manolis Kelaidis and Alan Outten).
-The project was sponsored by Sony and was first shown during the launch of the Playstation Portable (PSP) in late 2005.
+This is a landscape of experimental furniture I worked on while at the RCA.
+The project was sponsored by Sony – the work helped promote the PlayStation Portable (PSP) which launched in late 2005.

 The forms of the furniture are generated from the statue-like forms of people sitting, standing or leaning against walls lost in the world of onscreen gameplay.